What happens when you stop taking Ozempic?

 2. You’ll probably regain some of the weight you lost

-For example, one study found that within 68 weeks of taking the highest weekly dose of semaglutide (2.4mg per week) individuals lost an average of 17.3% of their body weight.
+For example, one study found that within 68 weeks of taking the highest weekly dose of semaglutide (2.4 mg), individuals lost an average of 17.3% of their body weight.
 One year after they stopped taking the drug, they regained two-thirds of that weight.
 It’s important to note that those who regained two-thirds of that weight also stopped lifestyle interventions in addition to stopping the drug.

-The amount of weight gain you may experience depends on how long you were on the medication, how much weight you lost, and how long you stopped the medication.
+“If you don't maintain your diet and lifestyle, you will gain the weight back,” Reisdorf says.
+The amount of weight gain you experience may depend on how much weight you lost and how long it’s been since you stopped the medication.

 4. You may experience more blood sugar spikes